nixzhu/Ananda/README.md

 }
 ```

-And we create models conforms to `AnandaModel` protocol as follow:
+We can create models conforming to the `AnandaModel` protocol as follows:

 ```swift
 import Foundation